 Stays at unique, historic, and boutique lodgings.

 We work hard to ensure that our lodgings enhance the quality of our tours.
 We stay in high-quality, well-located hotels; and on many tours we enjoy stays in places that larger groups couldn't due to their size.
 For example, on our Paradores & Pousadas, Across Spain and Portugal, and Discovering Portugal tours, we stay in the intimate historic lodgings of these Iberian nations, giving us a chance to soak up the craftsmanship and beauty of these lasting buildings.

-And a bonus photo of one of our guests with several young photo enthusiasts on our Journey through Vietnam tour, because it’s too cute not to post it:
+And a bonus photo of one of our guests with several young photo enthusiasts on our Journey through Vietnam tour, because it's too cute not to share: